reganveve/test-ojbect-to-world-interaction/README.md

 ## Instructions

-You're tasked with creating an object-placement system.
-Similar to below, but not quite like this:
+You're tasked with creating an object-placement system, something quite central to our application.
+Though not exactly like the following gif, it would be similar:
 ![touch-test_360](https://github.com/user-attachments/assets/f2bf46e5-edf8-49e7-b87f-7a82e94b8df5)

 ### The check-list